Have You Experienced This?

 Our students will do their due diligence using the AAA method.
 That includes seeking out the Common Data Set for each college on their list.

 Second, is the college qualified to provide the educational and social experience they are seeking?
 Do not measure a college by the number of professors with a PhD degree it may have.
 That does not mean they can teach.
 For example, look here at a Yale professor introducing his course in finance, Economics 252.
-I suggest this is one reason why our country is such poor shape financially.
+By the way, this professor in 2013 won a Nobel prize for Economics.
+That award is as unmerited as the Nobel Peace prize given to Barrack Obama was.
+I suggest these are two reasons why our country is such poor shape financially.
 Graduates are either clueless or have cleverly figured out how to “game” the system.

 If you can, watch his perplexing presentation.
 What this professor says in the introduction to his course could be said in fifteen minutes.
 Someone somewhere decided that college, like high school, should be a four-year experience, as a result much of what takes up valuable class time is just inflated fluff.
 What is taught in four years can be covered more than adequately in three.
 What do you think?

 In any case, is the college faculty qualified to teach your child?
 And, what is it they need to learn?
 Those are the questions which we can help you answer.
-Call for a FREE “get acquainted” conversation.
-(978) 582-0273 or SKYPE@ (978) 582-3246
+Call for a FREE get acquainted conversation.
+(978) 820-1295 or Zoom.

 This year, American University received a record 17,000 admissions applications, a 13 percent increase over last year.
 With quantity came quality: by various statistical measures, the university will admit its most accomplished, most diverse class ever this fall.
 And American’s admit rate fell to 43 percent from 53 percent this year.